MeowLucian/SDR_Matlab_OFDM_802.11a/README.md

 # SDR_Matlab_OFDM_802.11a
 [![npm](https://img.shields.io/npm/l/express.svg)](https://github.com/MeowLucian/SDR_Matlab_OFDM_802.11a/blob/master/LICENSE)

-This example is based on IEEE 802.11a OFDM protocol.
+This OFDM demo is based on IEEE 802.11a OFDM protocol without convolutional decoding, de-interleaving and checksum calculation, etc.

+This simple code is just for testing SDR hardware.

 Using Software Designed Radio (SDR) to transmit OFDM signals at 5 GHz.